|What are these codes?

 product was made?

-No. The EAN codes indicate the country in which the company that
+Possibly, but not necessarily.
+The left portion of the code indicates the country in which the company that

 has trade responsibility for the item is based.
 Thus, if a